electron-vite/electron-vite-react/README.md

 ├   ├── installerIcon.ico     Icon for the application installer
 ├   ├── uninstallerIcon.ico   Icon for the application uninstaller
 ├
-├── dist                      Generated after build according to the "src" directory ├   ├── main
+├── dist                      Generated after build according to the "packages" directory ├   ├── main
 ├   ├── preload
 ├   ├── renderer